pynufft/pynufft/README.md

 Please use Python3.
 PyNUFFT has been tested with Python 3.4 and 3.6.
 However, it should work with Python 3.5.

-### New in version 2019.1.1
+### New in version 2019.1.2

-Version 2019.1.1 is a beta version.
+Version 2019.1.2 is a bug-fix version.

-Installation in Windows 10 has been tested.
+It fixes the random loss of accuracy issues in 2019.1.1rc.

 ### Summary